TWITTER AT A GLANCE

 Writer users at Twitter

-Jordan is a Senior Manager of Content Strategy and leads Twitter's content strategy team.
+Jordan is a Director of Content Strategy and leads Twitter's content strategy team.

 Lisa is a Manager of Content Strategy at Twitter, where she works on Health for the consumer app.

 Listen to Twitter’s story or read the transcript below